AI & Data Quality · Production ML · Annotation QA

 Models that perform at 90%+ accuracy in staging environments can lose 15–25% of that performance within months of production deployment.
 The cause is rarely the model architecture.
 It is almost always the data layer — specifically, the accumulated drift in how training data was labeled.

+Annotation governance is the discipline that prevents that drift from compounding into production failures.
 It refers to the structured processes, policies, and validation mechanisms that ensure labeling consistency, quality control, and version traceability across the full lifecycle of a machine learning system — from initial dataset creation through continuous production retraining cycles.

 Key Definition